Motivation

 There are a myriad of reasons why you may find yourself on this page.
 Free time can be consumed by other activities, motivation may dwindle, and other languages might seem more intriguing.
 It’s easy to think to yourself, "What is the point?", "Why should I keep going?", and often, "Am I even going to use this language?"

 All of these are real and valid thoughts to have when learning a language.
-The reason you feel this way is that language learning is, in general, a long journey—especially with languages like Chinese.
+The reason you feel this way is that language learning is, in general, a long journey - especially with languages like Mandarin.
 My goal with this page is to encourage you to take a step back.
 Consider how much you have achieved from scratch.
 What are your goals?
 Are they tangible or more abstract?
 What inspired you to learn Chinese?

 I believe it is much easier to focus on smaller, attainable goals.
 For example, "I want to learn 1000 words," "I want to finish 'Girl’s Diary' (女生日记) by Yang Hongying (杨红樱)," or "I want to pass my TOCFL/HSK exam."
 These smaller goals provide a clear endpoint and serve as tangible markers of progress, helping to motivate you to move forward.
 I strongly encourage you to evaluate your goals if you are feeling discouraged.
 Ask yourself if they are truly something you want to pursue for yourself, or if they are merely for the sake of boasting.